evidentlyai/evidently/docs/book/tests-and-reports/run-tests.md

 ])
 ```

 **Column-level Tests**.
 Some Tests focus on individual columns, like checking if a specific column's values stay within a range.

-To create a custom Test Suite with column-level Tests, pass the name of the column to each Test:
+To include column-level Tests, pass the name of the column to each Test:

 ```python
 feature_suite = TestSuite(tests=[